CS529-NetApp-Internship/working-netapp-swagger-ui/README.md

 - Once `Models Search` radio button is selected, filter returns correct endpoints.
 However, once you click on the endpoint to expand, it disappears from the search results.

-- To use keyword search functionality, you may need to switch to `Models Search` radio button and then back to `Keyword Search`.

 - Once model is expanded the following warnings show up on the console

 ```